GeorginaSteele/orders-api/README.md

 - replace `console.log` with a logger - when this isn't on local machines, we want to be able to hook the logging up to an observability service (like datadog).
 It would also allow us to have different log levels
 - integration tests
+- add middleware or a decorator that checks if the order ID exists (this logic will be repeated across many endpoints otherwise)
+- add authentication - perhaps using a bearer token which we could use to identify which customer is using the API